GeoSn0w/Reverse-Engineering-Tutorials/README.md

 Some Reverse Engineering Tutorials from a beginner for beginners interested in INFOSEC.

 I group them by levels, I usually provide a compiled crack-me tool that you need to practice on and a tutorial.
-The source code (in C) for the crack-me tool is always available in the level folder.
+The source code for the crack-me is most of the times available in the level folder.
+I sometimes also provide precompiled macOS binaries.

 Tools you might need during this:
 * Radare2: http://radare.org